MicrosoftDocs/entra-docs/docs/identity/authentication/howto-mfaserver-deploy-upgrade-pf.md

 ---
-title: Upgrade PhoneFactor to Azure Multi-Factor Authentication Server
+title: Upgrade PhoneFactor to Microsoft Entra Multifactor Authentication Server
-description: Get started with Azure Multi-Factor Authentication Server when you upgrade from the older phonefactor agent.
+description: Get started with Microsoft Entra Multifactor Authentication Server when you upgrade from the older phonefactor agent.

 ms.service: entra-id